akka/akka-management/docs/src/main/paradox/cluster-http-management.md

 ### Enabling Basic Authentication for Cluster HTTP Management

 To enable Basic Authentication you need to provide an authenticator.
-You can find more information in @ref:[Authenticate Basic Async directive](http/routing-dsl/directives/security-directives/authenticateBasicAsync.md)
+You can find more information in @extref:[Authenticate Basic Async directive](akka-http-docs:scala/http/routing-dsl/directives/security-directives/authenticateBasicAsync)

 Scala
 :   ```